x42005e1f/aiologic/docs/overview.rst

    implemented at the C level, and only that one.
 3. **A signal-safe primitive** is a primitive whose functions are all reentrant.
-For example, no primitive from the :mod:`threading` module (except :class:`threading.Lock`) is signal-safe, because attempting to use a primitive while interrupted in any of its methods can lead to a deadlock or broken behavior, even for non-blocking calls, even with :class:`threading.RLock`.
+For example, no primitive from the :mod:`threading` module (except :class:`threading.Lock` `and <https://github.com/python/cpython/ issues/141460>`__ :class:`threading.RLock`) is signal-safe, because attempting to use a primitive while interrupted in any of its methods can lead to a deadlock or broken behavior, even for non-blocking calls.

 Due to its design (lockless, lock-free, thread-safe, etc.), aiologic boasts both reentrant and signal-safe primitives.
 You may find that